ga-curriculum/github-collaboration/collaborator-method-branching/README.md

 Currently, everything we have done is locally on our machine.
 On GitHub, we have a remote repository that we cloned.
 When we created the `<identifier>/new-feature` branch, we created a local branch.
 This means that the branch only exists on our machine.

-We need to push the branch to the remote repository to make it available on GitHub.
+We must push the branch to the remote repository to make it available on GitHub.
 Let's do that now.
 In your terminal, run the following command:

 ```bash
 git push origin <identifier>/new-feature